maxbechtold/tante-emmas/src/hints/slides.md

 ## 15 min

 * Most state influencing method behavior is available as state of variables
-* Yet there is state the is read while executing the method - we call this input dependencies
+* Yet there is state that is read while executing the method - we call this input dependencies
 * Annotate `PriceCalculator.computePrice` with `@Recorded`
 * Start the launch script and browse to http://localhost:8080
 * Follow the instructions in your workshop script